riccardogiorato/pocketbotanist/docs/README.md

 - the Tensorflow Frozen Model as model.pb file, composed by the weights from the training and the neural network layout
 - lables.txt file with the ordered list of classes name each one outputted from the model as a number associated to the class row in the txt file.

-In the following sections I'll evalute each different method of training
+In the following sections I'll evalute each different method of training.

 #### Custom Vision